-The Head Teacher is the Accounting Officer and is responsible for the day to day management of the school, supported by his Senior Management Team.
+The Head Teacher is the Accounting Officer and is responsible for the day to day management of the school.

 School policies are developed by senior members of the school's staff to reflect both the strategic directions agreed by the Governors and also the statutory requirements.
 These policies are approved and adopted by the Board of Governors and implemented as procedures and systems by the Senior Management Team.
-These policies where appropriate are on the schools website.